 - 1. Which shaped used the least brush strokes? - 2.
 Which shape used the most?

 Maths - Activity 2 - Dicey addition

-Goal to get closest to 1000 when your three numbers are added.

-How to play: You can scan QR code or read below.
+Goal to get closest to 1000 when your 3 numbers are added.
+You can scan the QR code to watch the game being demonstrated or follow the instructions below.